lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         measurements of the outcome variables.
 As such, inherent similarities in the outcome measurements over time within a subject are included in the computation of the GEE estimates.
 This nuance provides substantially more power to the model and the proceeding results.
-See ref {{num}} in the manuscript for more detail on this statistical technique.
+See ref 27 in the manuscript for more detail on this statistical technique.
 Within the manuscript we have expanded on this nuance to clarify the interpretation.

     - *"The model building is based on literature data which is the right way to build the models but a more detailed discussion on over-adjustment is